Uncle Donald's Ants

 Uncle Donald's Ants is a 1952 animated short film featuring Donald Duck.
 It was released by Walt Disney Productions.

 Plot

 Donald Duck accidentally drops some sugar on the sidewalk, attracting ants.
-Eventually the ants take over his home, stealing a cake, building a bridge from the maple syrup to their hill, and multiple other incidents that incite Donald's temper.
+Eventually the ants take over his home, stealing a cake, building a pipeline of macaroni to transport the maple syrup to their hill, and multiple other incidents that incite Donald's temper.